 The Association's Burdon Fund is long established and is focussed largely on Africa where the need for support for groundwater activities is greatest.
 At its strategic review in 2010 the Association wished to extend its developing country focus to Asia, where the educational and development support needs are somewhat different.
-Receipt in 2010 of an operating surplus from the 2009 conference in Hyderabad provided the opportunity to set up a separate Asia Fund to enable a programme of support to members in the region to be established.
-As a result of the Covid pandemic there were no calls on the Fund in 2021, though discussions have continued on how best to make use of the Fund for IAH members.
-The balance of the fund at 31 December 2021 remained at £13,365 (2020: £13,365).
+Receipt in 2010 of an operating surplus from the 2009 conference in Hyderabad provided the opportunity to set up a separate Asia Fund and to establish a programme of support to members in the region.
+National chapters in the region were informed of the criteria for applying for support from the Asia Fund, but no requests for support were received.
+The balance of the fund at 31 December 2022 remained at £13,365 (2021: £13,365).